PRBioimages/vesselsegmentation/3dunet_results/from_scratch_test6_last/prediction/other/denoise/readme.txt

-output folder for storing denoising results
+The output folder for storing denoising results.